bomonike/bomonike.github.io/aws-kiro.md

 This article defines how to create apps on the AWS cloud using Kiro, step-by-step.

-Kiro was first released by AWS on <a target="_blank" href="https://kiro.dev/blog/introducing-kiro/">July 14th, 2025</a>.
+## Socials

+Kiro was first released at AWS re:Invent 2025 on <a target="_blank" href="https://kiro.dev/blog/introducing-kiro/">July 14th, 2025</a>.
 That's "the day artificial intelligence stopped being a tool and became a colleague".

    * https://discord.com/invite/kirodotdev
    * https://www.linkedin.com/showcase/kirodotdev